andhika2as/docker-centos7-repoMaker/README.md

 Case scenario:
 > If your production environment has no Internet because of regulations, then this better alternative to get depedencies.

-> Alternatively, you can use VM
+> This method using docker as repositories downloader, so we can deploy them in other environment without using any internet.

 # docker volume details:
 * home/  -- shared with container /root